 Pupils needing extra support: May find the time-limited challenges difficult to cope with.
 Give them the option to time other children using a stopwatch, if they show signs of becoming agitated.

-Pupils working at greater depth: Should be challenged to explain what a growth mindset is and how it could be applied in different contexts.
+Pupils working at greater depth: Should be challenged to explain what a growth mindset is and how it could be applied in Something that is not the same as something else contexts.

 Explain what a growth mindset is and how it is different to a fixed mindset by showing the Presentation: Growth mindset.

 Show Link: Safe Youtube video ‘Growth Mindset‘ and then ask pupils:

 - How might someone with a fixed mindset approach the challenges you looked at today?

 - How might someone with a growth mindset approach them?